aa1215/clever_coding_challenge/README.md

 Since statistics is not in this course dictionary, I was not sure if this was in the scope of this problem.
 However, if we wanted to expand on this program to add handling for this condition, I would add a condition into topological sort, where if a prerequisite was not in the vertices (list of keys in the course dictionary), it would be automatically ordered right before the class.
 `ordering: calculus, statistics, multivariable calculus`

 I think it would be interesting to also add a condition to handle permission codes.
 At my university, you can obtain a permission number to skip a course prerequisite.
-If we were to visualize a prerequisite as an asterisk, then the pseudocode would be:
+We could input a list of courses with permission codes along with a course dictionary, and then remove each prerequisite in the list of permission codes from the course dictionary.
 ~~~~
 for i in course_dict:
         prerequisites = course_dict[i]